Can Dogs Eat Walnuts ? – Itsaboutdog

 Walnuts-Based Recipes For Dog Treats

-This is perhaps the most common poisoning component.
+This is the most common poisoning component.
 Of particular danger is the mold that occurs inside the core.
-It is extremely dangerous, and toxic and negatively affects the central as well as the peripheral nervous system.
+It is extremely dangerous and toxic and negatively affects the central as well as the peripheral nervous system.

-So, nuts can be given to puppies only from the age of six months, and first in a crushed form.
+So, nuts can be given to puppies only for six months, first in a crushed form.
 Nuts are contraindicated for elderly dogs, pregnant females, and individuals with a tendency to allergies or the presence of kidney and liver pathologies.

-Walnut is one of the most undesirable foods for dogs.
-There are a number of reasons that prove their danger to animals: The dog can swallow it whole or chew it along with the shell.
+Walnuts are one of the most undesirable foods for dogs.
+Several reasons prove their danger to animals: The dog can swallow it whole or chew it along with the shell.

 This happens if the animal accidentally finds it on the street.
 This often provokes intestinal obstruction.
 Nuts contain a large amount of phosphorus.

 For dogs, this can result in the formation of bladder stones.
-It is not always noticed what quality the nuts are under the shell.
-If the owner is inattentive, the dog will swallow the stale fruit, and worse, moldy.
+The quality of the nuts under the shell is not always noticed.
+If the owner is inattentive, the dog will swallow the stale fruit and, worse, moldy.

 FAQ’s: